open-telemetry/opentelemetry.io/content/en/docs/security/security-response.md

 The incident mitigation timeline depends on the severity of the incident and repository release cadence.

-- The Fix Team will ping the TC GitHub team to alert them that work on the fix branch is complete once there are LGTMs on all commits in the temporary private fork created for the GitHub Security Advisory.
+- The Fix Team will ping [@open-telemetry/technical-committee](https://github.com/orgs/open-telemetry/teams/technical-committee) to alert them that work on the fix branch is complete once there are LGTMs on all commits in the temporary private fork created for the GitHub Security Advisory.
 - The updated version is released with the fix.